Parkside Academy, Willington, gets World Class status for second time

 Each school that enters gets a criteria report they have to follow.

-Before the lockdown Parkside schoolteachers met with the senior student leadership team to discuss how to tackle the criteria they had been set.
+Before the Covid-19 lockdown, Parkside schoolteachers met with the senior student leadership team to discuss how to tackle the criteria they had been set.

-Miss Kelly Armstrong, Deputy Head Teacher at Parkside said: “Being nationally recognised as world class is a fantastic achievement and to also be recognised as leaders in this field.”
+Kelly Armstrong, deputy headteacher at Parkside, said: “Being nationally recognised as world class is a fantastic achievement and to also be recognised as leaders in this field.”